kboul/react-autocomplete/README.md

 # React autocomplete

-A react app to retrieve marvel characters via autosuggestion while typing to an input.
+A react app to retrieve marvel characters via a custom built autosuggestion UI component while typing to an input.

 ## Run the project